mbraak/django-mptt-admin/README.md

 **dev version**

+* Issue 67: update jqtree to 1.1.0
-* Drop support for Django 1.6 and older
+* Issue 68: drop support for Django 1.6 and older
     * Note that version 0.2.1 supports these versions.

 **0.2.1** (march 29 2015)